dobrosketchkun/rukor/README_EN.md

 This repository contains continuing experiments with Russian scripts such as [rulat](https://github.com/dobrosketchkun/rulatwiki) and [abominoto sans](https://github.com/dobrosketchkun/Abominoto-Sans).
 The inspiration was the video [How Korea's alphabet is saving an Indonesian dialect](https://www.youtube.com/watch?v=0dtTBDEXVYY).

-The recording of the Russian language using Hangul:
+The transcription of the Russian language using Hangul:

 ![alt text](table.jpg "Title")